juerslab/maker-auto_gradient_equilibration/README.md

 ### Software modifications
 The general scheme for modifiying the software goes:
 1. Decide on features desired, etc. Modifications may be required to:
 a.
 The main program (poseidon_main_gf_v0.x.y.py)
 b.
 The GUI
 	- Modify the GUI using Qt Designer to edit the file poseidon_controller_gf_gui.ui
 	- Create poseidon_controller_gf_gui.py via 'pyuic5 poseidon_controller_gf_gui.ui > poseidon_controller_gf_gui.py'
 c.
 The Arduino code.
-This may be needed for changes having to do with the stepper motors and/or the camera.
+This may be needed for changes having to do with the stepper motors and/or the camera.   d

 _